RJ333/Glyphosate_gene_richness/README.md

 # create soft links to reads from different dirs to mothur input dir
 ln -s /data/projects/glyphosate/reads/raw_reads_16S/*/*.gz /data/projects/glyphosate/reads/raw_reads_16S/

-# you can remove the controls
-cd /data/projects/glyphosate/reads/raw_reads_16S/
-rm *pos*.gz
-rm *neg*.gz

-# install mothur into conda environment (versions from 1.4* are slow)
-conda env create -f conda_mothur.conf

 # you will also need a file called `oligo.txt` in your working directory which specifies the primers.
 Below is an example for the primer pair 341f - 805r
 cat oligo.txt
 forward CCTACGGGNGGCWGCAG
 reverse GACTACHVGGGTATCTAATCC

-# additionally you will have to find out where your primers bind.
+# additionally you will have to find out where your primers bind (using SINA).
 This allows you to generate a database for only this region, which reduces the computational effort

+# install mothur into conda environment (versions from 1.4* are slow)
+conda env create -f conda_mothur.conf

 # run mothur with
 conda activate mothur_1395
 mothur
 ```

 #### mothur workflow

 The mothur workflow is described in  `01_mothur_workflow_1395.h`.
 The goal of this script is to perform all steps to generate an OTU table, a taxonomic annotation and the amplicon sequences representing each OTUs.
 Relative abundance, singleton removal and tree building will later be performed within `phyloseq`.